 Old Toronto Parks

 There are a few quirky art installations in this small park between Wellington and Front.
 The main is a large fountain at its center which features wrought iron cats and dogs, of natural size.

 William Berczy was an architect who worked with John Graves Simcoe, the first Governor of Upper Canada, during the founding of York.
 York became Toronto in the broader sense.
 Yet remains a municipality within it, you are in it now.
 East York is east of here, and further east is Scarborough.
 To the north is North York, and to the west, no it’s not West York, it is Etobicoke.

-The Toronto Islands are comprised of Center Island, Mugg Island, Ward’s Island and 9 smaller islands.
+The Toronto Islands comprises Center Island, Mugg Island, Ward’s Island, as well as 9 smaller islands.